Improving Data Efficiency for LLM Reinforcement Fine-tuning Through Difficulty-targeted Online Data Selection and Rollout Replay: Method

 \subsection{Adaptive Difficulty-targeted Online Data Selection}

-At each training step, with the adaptive difficulty prediction framework, we now efficiently obtain the adaptive difficulty for all questions in the dataset.
+At each training step, with the adaptive difficulty prediction framework, we now efficiently obtain the adaptive difficulty for all questions in the training set.
 Inspired by prior work on goal curriculum in RL~\citep{florensa2018automatic, wang2021survey}, we prioritize questions whose predicted difficulty is closest to $0.5$.

 This selection strategy selects questions that are neither too easy nor too hard for the current policy, as these are intuitively the most informative for learning.
-Moreover, in GRPO, when all sampled rewards for a question are either $0$ or $1$, the group-normalized advantage becomes identically zero, resulting in no gradient signal.
+Moreover, in GRPO, when all sampled rewards for a question are either $0$ or $1$, the group-normalized advantage becomes identically zero, resulting in \textit{no} gradient signal.
 By focusing on questions with predicted difficulty near $0.5$, we avoid such degenerate cases and ensure each update contributes meaningfully to policy gradients, thereby accelerating optimization convergence.
 We formalize this intuition in Theorem~\ref{thm:gradient_max}, which shows that the expected gradient magnitude is maximized when the reward success rate is $0.5$ (\textit{i.e.}, the adaptive difficulty is also $0.5$).
 A complete proof is provided in Appendix~\ref{sec:app_proof}.

 \begin{theorem}[Maximal Gradient Signal at 50\% Success Rate] Consider a single question $q$, where $G$ responses $\{o_i\}_{i=1}^G$ are sampled independently from the current policy $\pi_\theta(\cdot \mid q)$.
 Each response receives a binary reward $r_i \in \{0, 1\}$, sampled i.i.d. from a Bernoulli$(p)$ distribution, where $p$ represents the reward success rate.
 Define the group-relative advantage $\hat{A}_i$ as in Eq.~\ref{eqn:adv_cal}.
-We consider the unclipped policy gradient estimator for this question without KL penalty: {
+We consider the unclipped policy gradient estimator for this question without KL penalty $g = \sum_{i=1}^G \hat{A}_i \nabla_\theta \log \pi_\theta(o_i \mid q).$ Under mild assumptions on the reward and the likelihood gradients $\nabla_\theta \log \pi_\theta(o_i \mid q)$ (detailed in Appendix~\ref{sec:app_proof}), the expected squared norm of the gradient satisfies:

-} Assume that the likelihood gradients $\nabla_\theta \log \pi_\theta(o_i \mid q)$ are independent of the reward distribution parameter $p$ and have bounded variance.
-Then, the expected squared norm of the gradient satisfies: {
+and is maximized when $p = 0.5$. \end{theorem}

-} and is maximized when $p = 0.5$. \end{theorem}
+\paragraph{Discussion: Our dynamic selection mechanism \textit{implicitly} promotes diversity.} As questions near the target difficulty are repeatedly selected and trained on, their predicted difficulty gradually deviates from 0.5.
+They are then less likely to be sampled again, allowing other under-explored questions to enter the selection pool.
+This dynamic prevents overfitting to a small subset of questions and encourages broader coverage over time.